koendv/bmp/README.md

 On stm32, `machine.factory_reset()` reformats flash and installs new boot.py and main.py files.

 On esp32, `inisetup.fresh_files()` installs new boot.py and main.py files.

+The new `boot.py` and `main.py` files come with commands for bmp, dap, and wifi already in place.

 ### Pin names